Bo Gritz: Political involvement and conspiracy research

 In the 1988 election, Gritz was the candidate for Vice President of the United States on the Populist Party ticket.
 Initially, unbeknownst to him, he was presented as the running mate of former Ku Klux Klansman David Duke.
 Gritz withdrew early in the race and publicly distanced himself from Duke, opting instead to run for a Nevada Congressional seat.
 He was subsequently replaced by Floyd Parker on some ballots.
-Gritz has stated that he accepted the party's nomination under the impression that he would be the running mate of James Traficant.
+Gritz stated that he accepted the party's nomination under the impression that he would be the running mate of James Traficant.
 After meeting Duke, Gritz described him as "a brash, untraveled, overly opinionated, bigoted young man" and declared, "I will not support anyone that I know to hate any class of Americans."

 In 1989, Gritz established the Center for Action, which focused on various issues, primarily conspiracy theories.
 He attempted to build bridges among conspiracy theorists and unite activists from both the left and the right, organizing a conference in Las Vegas called "Freedom Call '90".
 Speakers at the conference included 1980 October Surprise theory researcher Barbara Honegger, Bill Davis of the Christic Institute, far-right writer Eustace Mullins, and others.

 This shift in focus proved to be almost as controversial as his earlier missions searching for POWs.
 During the 1991 Persian Gulf War, Gritz opposed the war and linked it to a conspiracy theory alleging plans to implement a one-world government, known as the "New World Order".
 He appeared on Pacifica Radio stations in California as a guest several times, and for a short period he was sought after as a speaker to left-wing and anti-war audiences.
 However, during this period, he also became closely associated with the Christian Patriot movement on the right, and spoke at conferences sponsored by Christian Identity pastor Pete Peters.
 When these associations became known to those on the left, especially after the publication of a report by the Los Angeles-based group People Against Racist Terror labeling Gritz a "front man for fascism", left-wing audiences lost interest in Gritz, and the Christic Institute and Pacifica Radio ended any further association.
-He has since distanced himself from the movement.
+He subsequently distanced himself from the movement.